 VPS Hosting relies on both the Nydus application and Port 2224 in order to communicate and operate the server dashboard.
-If these applications are removed or the port is blocked, this can result in a loss of functionality for your server.
+By default, Nydus will be running and port 2224 will be open.
+However, if these are accidentally removed or the port is blocked, this can result in a loss of functionality in your server.
 This article will provide troubleshooting steps to address issues that are associated with Nydus and Port 2224.

 STATEMENT OF SUPPORT: